 Countryside & Rights of Way (CROW) Act 2000

-The Countryside & Rights of Way Act 2000 gives walkers access to the countryside and amends the law on public rights of way within it.
-This came into force in Wales on 28 May 2005.
-All open country and registered common land has been mapped in Wales by The Countryside Council for Wales (CCW).
-Further information on this can be found on their website.
+The Countryside & Rights of Way Act 2000 (external link) gives walkers access to the countryside and amends the law on public rights of way.
+All open country and registered common land has been mapped in Wales.
+For further information please visit Natural Resources Wales - maps (external link).

 Walking and cycling